spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

 If supported by the datatype, you can also change the format of the array's values, choosing the number of decimals that you want the array to display.
 For this, click the :guilabel:`Format` button and and set the desired formatting in the dialog that appears, using standard `Printf-style syntax`_.

 .. _Printf-style syntax: https://docs.python.org/3/library/stdtypes.html#printf-style-bytes-formatting

 Additionally, you can adjust the size of the rows and columns of the array by expanding or contracting their headers.
-Clicking the :guilabel:`Resize` will set it automatically.
+Clicking the :guilabel:`Resize` button will set it automatically.

 .. image:: images/variable_explorer/variable-explorer-resize.gif
    :align: center
    :alt: Array editor with a 2D int array, showing resizing of columns

 |

 ~~~~~~~~~~
 DataFrames